Thailand is one of my favourite places to visit for my holiday.

 Chiang Mai City is a popular tourist destination in the kingdom.
 Tourists are drawn to the region for its’ beautiful, ancient temples, cultural attractions, authentic Thai food, cool climate, ethnic diversity, and natural beauty.
 However, if you are seeking a quiet place, you may want to avoid the city center because it appeared to be overrun with partying tourists and expats.

 As for the famous Weekend Night Markets was just chaos.
 It was crowded to the point I had to walk like a penguin at some spots.
-The Weekend Night Markets are a good experience during my first visit, but overall I could not really enjoy shopping because I was constantly bumping into someone.
+The Weekend Night Markets are a pleasant experience during my first visit.
+However, I could not enjoy shopping because I was constantly bumping into someone.
 The experience was good for first timers, but after that, I could live without revisiting it.

 Also, the night market and Nimman Road, to me are big tourist traps.
 No local people seem to shop or go there, which I can understand after visiting.